 As you can imagine, the article denigrating supplements that nearly 40% of Americans take regularly did not come out without opposition.
 Some arguments defending supplements include:

-- While food based nutrition is best, many people are deficient in certain nutrients and need the vitamins to supplement it to a healthy level.
+- While food-based nutrition is best, many people are deficient in certain nutrients and need the vitamins to supplement it to a healthy level.

 Is this the final word and verdict on multi-vitamins?

 There is rarely any consensus on medical matters, never mind gray areas of alternative therapy.
 In terms of whether it’s likely that people will stop taking multivitamins, I doubt it.
-There are many homeopathic or natural treatments that medical doctors have largely rejected, and controlled experiments continue to fail evidence that support their claims, but this has barely made a dent in these industries.
+There are many homeopathic or natural treatments that medical doctors have largely rejected, and controlled experiments continue to fail evidence that supports their claims, but this has barely made a dent in these industries.
 Although this may cast doubt on the idea that multivitamin use is somehow more evidence-based compared to other alternative therapies, this is unlikely to be anything close to a final verdict in the minds of the public.
-The key question might be, are vitamins harmful?
+The critical question might be, are vitamins harmful?
 Possibly, but doubtful.
-Excepting odd cases of vitamin toxicity (overdose) they are safe to take, so that cost is low, which makes it popular.
+Excepting the odd case of vitamin toxicity (overdose) they are safe to take, so that cost is low, which makes it popular.
 The same can be said of homeopathy and other alternative forms of treatment.
 Is it effective?
 At least, at this time, it seems like the majority of evidence does not support it.